rlaugier/gaussian_beams/README.md

 	- Draw the regions in the object plane (in µm) where where the contrast is greater than a certain value (i.e. to determine the minimum spacing of outputs)

+## Acknowledgement

+This project was funded by an ERC Consolidator grant from the European Research Council (grant agreement No.\ 866070)